shelfio/jest-mongodb/readme.md

 };
 ```

-To use separate database for each jest worker pass the `separateMongoInstances: true` (doesn't create `process.env` variable when using this option):
+To use separate database for each jest worker pass the `useSharedDBForAllJestWorkers: false` (doesn't create `process.env` variable when using this option):

 ```js
 module.exports = {